rpetit3/dragonflye/README.md

 5. Remove contigs that are too short, too low coverage, or pure homopolymers
 6. Produce final FASTA with nicer names and parseable annotations

-_**NOTE: I would like feedback on are: methods for Nanopore error corrections, post assembly error correction, and pretty much anything else you think might be useful and worth considering.**_
+_**NOTE: Steps I would like feedback on are: methods for Nanopore error corrections, post assembly error correction, and pretty much anything else you think might be useful and worth considering.**_

 ## Quick Start
 ```